qfpl/blog/content/posts/reflex/widgets/growing-a-date-picker-1.md

 #### Some assumptions...

-I assume a 'dabblers' understanding of [Reflex] and [FRP].
-If you don't know [FRP] or [Reflex] yet, or you find yourself a bit lost at times, I recommend the [Reflex Introduction][ReflexIntro] series by Dave Laing.
-If you're keen, the [Functional Reactive Programming][ManningFRP] book by Stephen Blackheath and Anthony Jones is a wonderful resource.
+I assume a 'dabblers' understanding of [Reflex](https://github.com/reflex-frp/reflex) and [FRP](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
+If you don't know [FRP](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) or [Reflex](https://github.com/reflex-frp/reflex) yet, or you find yourself a bit lost at times, I recommend the [Reflex Introduction](https://qfpl.io/posts/reflex/basics/introduction/) series by Dave Laing.
+If you're keen, the [Functional Reactive Programming](https://www.manning.com/books/functional-reactive-programming) book by Stephen Blackheath and Anthony Jones is a wonderful resource.

 ### Why a date picker?